Coronation Street Live (2000 episode): Plot

 Jack reads a letter from Vera aloud to Curly.
 Jack is moved by Vera's words but tries not to shed tears.
-In her letter, Vera confesses to an affair which she had before their son, Terry (Nigel Pivaro), was born, which led to her uncertainty over Terry's parenity.
-Jack tells Curly he knew about the affair, and it ended after he beat up the man concerned - Vera never found out.
-Jack explains that he knows Terry is his son because he reminds him of the way he used to be.
+In her letter, Vera confesses to an affair which she had before their son, Terry (Nigel Pivaro), was born, which led to her uncertainty over Terry's paternity.
+Jack tells Curly he knew about the affair, and it ended after he beat up the man concerned; Vera never found out.
+Jack explains that he knows Terry is his son, because he reminds him of the way he used to be.
 Jack and Curly are joined by Emily Bishop (Eileen Derbyshire), who has been told that Vera has died and come to offer her sympathies.
 Jack and Curly race to the hospital, where they are relieved to learn that there has been no change in Vera's condition.

 News of Vera's apparent death spreads to The Rovers, putting a dampener on the spirits of the protesters.
 Curly and Emily confer and, realising that Norris was the source of the false rumour, confront him.
 Curly later puts the record straight.
 Just as everybody celebrates the fact that Vera has not died, Audrey returns from her lunch with Prince Charles and says the tarmackers will arrive soon with a police escort.
 Eileen Grimshaw (Sue Cleaver) overhears and hatches a plan.

 Terry arrives at the hospital having heard about Vera.
 Jack stops him leaving and berates him.
 Terry breaks down when he sees Vera.
 As Curly returns, Vera starts to regain consciousness, managing to utter a few words.
 Terry watches from outside the hospital room.

 The tarmackers arrive and the police give the demonstrators five minutes to move or they will be arrested.
 Norris is ready to admit defeat but Ken and Duggie persuade everybody to stay put.
-Ken manages to stall the police by saying he's waiting for his solicitor, but with the officer's patience wearing thin, the demonstrators still refuse to move.
-As the police begin manhandling them away, Eileen and Dennis Stringer (Charles Dale) blockade the Street with a convoy of taxis from StreetCars, Steve McDonald (Simon Gregson) knows nothing about the scheme, however, and when he arrives on the scene, he is annoyed when the police threaten to tow the vehicles away.
+Ken manages to stall the police by saying he's waiting for his solicitor, but with the officers' patience wearing thin, the demonstrators still refuse to move.
+As the police begin manhandling them away, Eileen and Dennis Stringer (Charles Dale) blockade the Street with a convoy of taxis from StreetCars; Steve McDonald (Simon Gregson) knows nothing about the scheme, however, and, when he arrives on the scene, he is annoyed when the police threaten to tow the vehicles away.